 Sources/ Sinks Included?
-Justification / Explanation Emissions from Yes Deforestation has mainly taken place in natural forests such as deforestation conversion of forests to agricultural cultivation, infrastructure development etc. The annual average forest loss in the program area was 31,822 ha for the period 2005 - 2015.
-Emissions from forest Yes Forest degradation is the gradual reduction in density of biomass degradation due to anthropogenic variables such as illegal logging.
+Justification / Explanation Emissions from deforestation Yes Deforestation has mainly taken place in natural forests such as conversion of forests to agricultural cultivation, infrastructure development etc. The annual average forest loss in the program area was 31,822 ha for the period 2005 - 2015.
+Emissions from forest degradation Yes Forest degradation is the gradual reduction in density of biomass due to anthropogenic variables such as illegal logging.
 The annual average forest area of 28,003 ha was degraded during the period 2005 - 2015 and is a significant source of emissions.
-Removal from forest Yes Forest enhancement is accelerated through natural regeneration enhancement and forest enrichment.
+Removal from forest enhancement Yes Forest enhancement is accelerated through natural regeneration and forest enrichment.
 Over the past 20 years, several programs were implemented to restore forest vegetation.
-It is estimated that the annual average area of 16,345 ha of forests has been X regenerated and enhanced during the period of 2005-2015.
-Removal from Yes Vietnam has made great efforts in implementing reforestation reforestation programs to convert non-forests area to forested area.
+It is estimated that the annual average area of 16,345 ha of forests has been regenerated and enhanced during the period of 2005-2015.
+Removal from reforestation Yes Vietnam has made great efforts in implementing reforestation programs to convert non-forests area to forested area.
 These programs contributed considerably to the increase of forest cover, particularly from 2000 onward.
-It is estimated that the annual average area of reforestation in the program area during Emissions and/or No 2005 - 2015 was about 75,622 fla. removals from NO The hallohal REDD+ activities are not clearly defined for the conservation of carbon stock is not accounted as it is concernatively accumed that stock stock is not accounted as it is conservatively assumed that Emissions and/or No There is unclear definition of this activity under national REDD. removals from INU scheme and there are no clear boundaries for forest areas under sustainable management.
-Therefore, this activity is assumed to management of forests be included in the above REDD+ activities management of forests
+It is estimated that the annual average area of reforestation in the program area during 2005 - 2015 was about 75,822 ha.
+Emissions and/or removals from conservation of carbon stock No The national REDD+ activities are not clearly defined for the conservation of carbon stock.
+Therefore, conservation of carbon stock is not accounted as it is conservatively assumed that emissions are equal to removals.
+Emissions and/or removals from sustainable management of forests No There is unclear definition of this activity under national REDD+ scheme and there are no clear boundaries for forest areas under sustainable management.
+Therefore, this activity is assumed to be included in the above REDD+ activities.